 - Brain disorders such as dementia, stroke or Parkinson's disease

 Delirium may last only a few hours or as long as several weeks or months.
-If issues contributing to delirium are addressed, the recovery time is often shorter.
+If the causes are addressed, the recovery time is often shorter.

 - Poor recovery from surgery

-The most successful approach to preventing delirium is to target risk factors that might trigger an episode.
-Hospital environments present a special challenge — frequent room changes, invasive procedures, loud noises, poor lighting and lack of natural light can worsen confusion.
+The best way to prevent delirium is to target risk factors that might trigger an episode.
+Hospital settings present a special challenge.
+Hospital stays often involve room changes, invasive procedures, loud noises and poor lighting.
+Lack of natural light and lack of sleep can make confusion worse.

 Some steps can help prevent or reduce the severity of delirium.
 To do this, promote good sleep habits, help the person remain calm and well-oriented, and help prevent medical problems or other complications.
 Also avoid medicines used for sleep, such as diphenhydramine (Benadryl Allergy, Unisom, others).